ZYuSdu/pFedCTP/README.md

    ```

 ## Citation
-  If you find this repository, e.g., the paper, code and the datasets, useful in your research, please cite the following paper:
+  If you find this repository, e.g., the paper, code, and the datasets, useful in your research, please cite the following paper: